Fish-MIP/FishMIP2.0_OSP/README.md

 The GFDL model treats diazotrophs as large phytoplankton as part of their food-web processes.

+CHECK SHOULD THE TEXT INSTEAD BE:

+\* **Small phytoplankton carbon/production data** are not available on the server, but can be made by modellers by subtracting diatom carbon/production from total phytoplankton carbon/production.

 #### Note on regional model spatial extractions

 For regional models, only specific grid cells will be needed from the